David Rocker (American football)

-David Deaundra Rocker (born March 12, 1969) is a former American football player and coach.
-He played professionally as a defensive tackle in the National Football League (NFL) for four seasons with the Los Angeles Rams (1991–1994).
+David Deaundra Rocker (born March 12, 1969) is an American former football player and coach.
+He played professionally as a defensive tackle in the National Football League (NFL) for four seasons with the Los Angeles Rams from 1991 to 1994.
+He was selected by the Houston Oilers in the fourth round of the 1991 NFL draft.
 Rocker served as the head football coach at Point University in West Point, Georgia from 2013 to 2014.
 Rocker was born in Atlanta, Georgia, attended high school at Fulton High School—now known as South Atlanta High School—and played college football at Auburn University.